What I Learnt Teaching Agile Software Architecture

 The reference texts are [1, 2, 3, 4].

 The following books are recommended for interested students [5, 6, 7, 8, 9].
-Each book is quite compact and can read over a weekend.
+Each book is quite compact and can be read over a weekend.

 The lecturer can also use [10, 11] for the workshop parts.